jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 -- it was quickly obvious that the response time of S (8 ms) exceeds its deadline (7 ms)!

 Response time analysis is both a necessary and a sufficient test -- that is to say, it is an exact test.
+(Although, if there were some overheads unaccounted for, maybe it wouldn't be sufficient...)